Mariatta/github-bot-tutorial/gidgethub-cmd-line.rst

 With gidgethub, this looks like the following::

-   gh.post('/repos/mariatta/strange-relationship/issues',
+   await gh.post('/repos/mariatta/strange-relationship/issues',
                  data={
                      'title': 'We got a problem',
                      'body': 'Use more emoji!',
                  })

 Go ahead and add the above code right after you instantiate GitHubAPI.